jetaggart/stream-android-bubble-chat/README.md

 First, we initialize our `StreamChat` instance with our API key.
 We configure it with the user who'll be using our application.
 To keep things simple, we'll just declare who's logged in and their frontend token.
 In a real application, you'd want to perform authentication with a [backend](https://getstream.io/blog/tutorial-user-auth-with-stream-chat-feeds/) that generates this token.

 We also give the user a user id, a name, and a profile image.
 Once we've done this we can declare the layout `activity_main`.
 The view needs a view model.
 In this case, we'll simply use the default Stream provided `ChannelListViewModel`.
 This is great, as it does all the work to interact with Stream's API.
-We simply need to configure it to [filter](https://getstream.io/chat/docs/query_channels/?language=js) for our user's id.
+We simply need to configure it to [filter](https://getstream.io/chat/docs/query_channels/?language=js) for our user's channels.

 Last thing we do is set a click listener on each channel.
 We boot a `ChannelActivity` which is where we'll customize the chat messages.
 Before we look at the code for `ChannelActivity` let's look at the layout: